 In order to stay up to speed with the performance of its members, reward performance appropriately and encourage people to keep putting up their best, remote team managers need to do the following.

-– Stay focused on outcomes
+– Stay focused on outcomes and encourage mutual accountability.

-– Create a tool that tells each person where they stand in relation to expected results
+– Create a tool that tells each person where they stand in relation to expected results – make it visual, make it visible and easily accessible by the team and project stakeholders.

-– Provide useful feedback
+– Provide useful and constructive feedback

 Finally, the leader is the pivot on which the team effort revolves.
 Managers who deploy processes and systems to achieve their goals will be more effective than those who try to manage through direct supervision.
 Creating a strong culture of mutual accountability within the group will help members have a greater level of involvement and feel a deeper sense of ownership.
 This will allow the group’s work flow more seamlessly and require less direct intervention by the leader; creating a more pleasant work environment and making the remote employment a success for all the parties involved.